(Originally written March 2016, most recently updated July 8, 2020.)

-If you’re near a Superstore, No Frills, Wholesale Club, “Your Independent Grocer,” or Loblaws, and need groceries, PC Express is one way to get your grocery shopping done without going in the store, but at time of writing, open pickup windows are over a week away, so you have to plan ahead.
+If you’re near a Superstore, No Frills, Wholesale Club, “Your Independent Grocer,” or Loblaws, and need groceries, PC Express is one way to get your grocery shopping done without going in the store.

-If you’ve never used PC Express, here’s how it works: You place your order online, pull into one of the reserved parking spots at your designated time, call them, and they’ll bring out your order.
+If you’ve never used PC Express, here’s how it works: You place your order online, drive over at your designated time, pull into one of the reserved parking spots, call them, and they bring out your order.

 How it works

 First, you select your pickup location from over 700 stores across Canada.